-"Where words fail, music speaks." - Hans Christian Anderson
+"Where words fail, music speaks." - Hans Christian Anderson.

-2. If competitors wish to avail of the services of the official accompanist for ‘Own Choice’ events, the music secretary must be informed at the time of entry.
+If competitors wish to avail of the services of the official accompanist for ‘Own Choice’ events, the music secretary must be informed at the time of entry.

-4. One copy is required for the adjudicator and one for the accompanist.
+Two copies of each piece of music, clearly marked with the event number and name of the competitor, must be submitted to the music secretary by Monday 7th April 2025.
+One copy is required for the adjudicator and one for the accompanist.
 Please ensure that the accompanist’s copy is in a format that can be easily read (single sheets stapled in one corner will not be accepted).

-5. If the official accompanist is not required for ‘Own Choice’ events, one copy of music with the event number and name of the competitor should be submitted to the music secretary by 8th March 2024.
+If the official accompanist is not required for ‘Own Choice’ events, one copy of music with the event number and name of the competitor should be submitted to the music secretary by Monday 7th April 2025.

-6. NO LATE ENTRIES WILL BE ACCEPTED.
+NO LATE ENTRIES WILL BE ACCEPTED.

-7. Entries will not be accepted by telephone.
+Entries will not be accepted by telephone.

-8. The adjudicator’s decision is final.
+The adjudicator’s decision is final.

 PRIMARY SCHOOLS – CHORAL